Please read our privacy and cookies policy along with the references in full.

 P1.1 We are committed to safeguarding the privacy of our website visitors and service users.

-This policy can be used as a guide to aid understanding of how our practices collect and use data and it allows you to make informed choices about using our products and/or services.
+This policy can be used as a guide to aid understanding of how our practices collect and use data and it allows you to make informed choices about using our products or services.

-P1.4 Any website forms incorporate privacy controls which affect how we will process your personal data.
+P1.4 Some website submission forms where relevant incorporate privacy controls which affect how we will process your personal data.
 By using the privacy controls on the forms, you can specify whether you would like to receive direct marketing communications.

 P1.5 In this policy, “we”, “us” and “our” refer to Pilling & Co.
 Stockbrokers Ltd. and our technology service providers.
 For more information about us, see Section P19.

-P1.6 This policy must be read in conjunction with our General Terms & Conditions of Business, specifically Section 26 “How we use your data”.
+P1.6 This policy must be read in conjunction with our General Terms & Conditions of Business, specifically the section titled “How we use your data”.
 This includes full details of how and why we process your data and information, including ‘special categories’ of data.

-P1.7 At any time you may withhold or withdraw consent for use of your data but this may affect the products and/or services available to you.
+P1.7 At any time you may withhold or withdraw consent for use of your data but this may affect the products or services available to you.

-P1.8 This policy applies to all data including personal information, submitted to us either electronically or in any other document form while using our websites.
+P1.8 This policy applies to all data including personal information, submitted to us either electronically or in any other document form while using our websites or services.

-P1.9 The types of information or personal information we may process, store and/or transport, may consist of, but is not limited to in electronic or other document form as described in P2.
+P1.9 The types of information or personal information we may process, store or transport, may consist of, but is not limited to in electronic or other document form as described in P2.

 P2.
 HOW WE USE YOUR PERSONAL DATA